Ahlam93/CapStone-Python-Project/README.md

 - **Frequency:** How often the customer makes purchases.
 - **Monetary:** How much the customer spends.

-These three metrics are used to score and categorize customers into segments such as:
--  **Champions** – Highly engaged and frequent buyers.
--  **Potential Loyalists** – Promising customers showing growing loyalty.
--  **Hibernating Customers** – Long-time inactive or at-risk customers.

 #### **Why RFM?**
 - Provides interpretable, actionable customer segments.
 - Helps prioritize marketing efforts.